Create Your Own Arduino-based designs with Arduino Books

-Create your own Arduino-based designs, gain in-depth knowledge of the architecture of Arduino Book, and learn the user-friendly Arduino language all in the context of practical projects that you can build yourself at home.
+gain in-depth knowledge of the architecture of Arduino Book.
+Learn the user-friendly Arduino language all in the context of practical projects that you can build yourself at home.
 Get hands-on experience using a variety of projects and recipes for everything from home automation to test equipment.

 Arduino has taken off as an incredibly popular building block among ubicomp (ubiquitous computing) enthusiasts, robotics hobbyists, and DIY home automation developers.
-Authors Jonathan Oxer and Hugh Blemings provide detailed instructions for building a wide range of both practical and fun Arduino-related projects, covering areas such as hobbies, automotive, communications, home automation, and instrumentation.
+Authors Jonathan Oxer and Hugh Blemings provide details.
+Instructions for building a wide range of both practical and fun Arduino-related projects, covering areas.
+Such as hobbies, automotive, communications, home automation, and instrumentation.

-- Take Arduino beyond “blink” to a wide variety of projects from simple to challenging
+- Take Arduino’s good way of “blinking” to a wide variety of projects from simple to challenging

 - Hands-on recipes for everything from home automation to interfacing with your car engine management system